jonnybergdahl/HomeAssistant_Growcube_Integration/README.md

 And that's it!
 Once you've added your GrowCube device, you should be able to see its status and control it from the Home Assistant web interface.

-## Getting help

-You can reach me in [#jonnys-place](https://discord.gg/SeHKWPu9Cw) on Brian Lough's Discord.

-# TODO

- - Add/Rename the diagnostics sensors to adhere to the last reverse engineering findings
- - Add reconnect logic after connection lost event